On normal subgroups of the braided Thompson groups: The braided Thompson groups

 \subsection{Definitions and models}

-Elements of $\Vbr$ are represented by \emph{braided paired tree diagrams}.
-By a \emph{tree} we will always mean a rooted binary tree.
+Elements of $\Vbr$ are represented by \emph{braided paired tree diagrams}, as in \cite{brady08}.
+By a \emph{tree} we will always mean a finite rooted binary tree.
 The \emph{trivial tree} is just a single node.
 Vertices of a non-trivial tree have valency $3$, except for the \emph{leaves}, which have valency $1$, and the \emph{root}, which has valency $2$.
-See \cite{brady08} for more precise definitions.
+A non-leaf vertex $u$, together with the two edges and their vertices $v,w$ connected to $u$ and directed away from the root, form a \emph{caret}.
+The vertices $v$ and $w$ are \emph{children} of $u$.
+Our trees will always come equipped with a decision for each such $u$, as to which of $v$ or $w$ is the \emph{left} or \emph{right} child.
+This induces a numbering of the leaves of a tree, left to right, from $1$ to $n$ for some $n$.

 A braided paired tree diagram is a triple $(T_-,b,T_+)$ where $T_\pm$ are trees, each with $n$ leaves for some $n\in\N$, and $b$ is an element of the braid group $B_n$.
 The model we will use for elements is split-braid-merge diagrams.
 We draw $T_-$ (the splits) with the root on the top and the $n$ leaves at the bottom, then the braid on $n$ strands, and then $T_+$ (the merges) with the $n$ leaves at the top and the root at the bottom.
 See Figure~\ref{fig:element_Vbr} for an example.

 Two such triples are considered \emph{equivalent} if they are connected via a finite sequence of \emph{reductions and expansions}.
 An expansion of $(T_-,b,T_+)$ amounts to adding a caret to some leaf of $T_-$, bifurcating the strand coming out of that leaf into two parallel strands, and then adding a caret to the leaf of $T_+$ at which that original strand ended.
 A reduction is the reverse of an expansion.